Find out how to build your business’ online reputation by encouraging customers to leave more reviews.

 Customer reviews are a vital aspect of this process, and here’s why:

 - User-generated content: Customer reviews are a fantastic source of user-generated content (UGC).
 This type of content is particularly valuable because it’s original, authentic, and diverse.
-Search engines love fresh, unique content, and having a steady stream of customer reviews can help keep your site updated and relevant.
+Search engines favor fresh, unique content, and having a steady stream of customer reviews can help keep your site updated and relevant.

 - Keywords: When customers write reviews, they tend to use natural language and include keywords that are relevant to your products or services.
 This means that the more customer reviews you have, the more chances you have to naturally include important keywords that can improve your website’s SEO.
 Search engines can pick up on these keywords, helping your site rank higher in search results.

 - Trust and credibility: Search engines prioritise websites that are trustworthy and credible.
 Customer reviews can help boost your site’s trustworthiness because they serve as social proof.
 When potential customers see that other customers have had a positive experience with your brand, they’re more likely to trust you, and search engines take note of this.
-The more positive reviews you have, the better your site’s reputation, which can contribute to a higher ranking in search results.
+The more positive reviews you have, the better your site’s online reputation, which can contribute to a higher ranking in search results.

 - Click-through rates and dwell time: Customer reviews can also influence click-through rates (CTR) and dwell time on your site.
 When users see a high average rating or positive reviews in search results, they’re more likely to click on your site.
 Moreover, once they’re on your site, engaging and detailed reviews can keep them there longer as they read through the experiences of others.
 Both CTR and dwell time are important factors in SEO, and customer reviews can help improve them.